Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 • 5 GHz: try a clean non-DFS channel if DFS events cause drops

-For safe channel choices and a simple method to pick the least busy channel, follow Best Wi-Fi channel settings for 2.4 GHz and 5 GHz (2026).
+For safe channel choices, follow Best Wi-Fi channel settings for 2.4 GHz and 5 GHz (2026).

-If you use mesh, weak node placement can trigger frequent roaming that looks like a disconnect.
-Use Set up mesh Wi-Fi for smart home to tune placement and backhaul.
+If you use mesh, weak node placement can trigger roaming that looks like a disconnect.
+Use Set up mesh Wi-Fi for smart home to improve placement and backhaul.

 Check VPNs, Security Software, and Wi-Fi Services

 Temporarily disable VPN clients and third-party firewalls to confirm they are not interfering.
-Some VPN network filters can trigger Windows 11 24H2 connected but no internet symptoms.
+Some VPN filters and virtual adapters can break local networking after updates.

 Avoid running vendor Wi-Fi utilities and Windows Wi-Fi management at the same time.
 Pick one, or you may see profile conflicts and repeated reconnect loops.